Current CV & SSRN Author Page | Section 230 Album | Santa Rosa Island Hike (2022) Album

 Bio

-Jess Miers is Legal Advocacy Counsel at Chamber of Progress.
-As a lawyer and technologist, Jess primarily focuses on the intersection of law and the Internet.
+Jess Miers is a Visiting Assistant Professor of Law at the University of Akron School of Law.
+As a professor, lawyer, and technologist, Jess primarily focuses on the intersection of law and the Internet.
 She is widely considered an expert on U.S. intermediary liability law and has written, spoken, and taught extensively about topics such as speech and Section 230, content moderation, intellectual property, and cyber crime.
-Jess is also currently an advisor to the Trust & Safety Professional Association, and an industry mentor for Santa Clara Law’s Tech Edge J.D. certificate program.
-Jess is also a teaching assistant to Prof. Eric Goldman for his famed Internet Law course at SCU Law.

 Before law school, Jess received her Bachelor’s in Computer Science from George Mason University.
 She spent four years as a Software Engineer for a defense contractor in Northern Virginia.
 Throughout law school, Jess interned at Twitter, TechFreedom, The UCLA Technology Law and Policy Institute, and Google Trust & Safety.
 She founded the SCU Internet Law Student Organization, with the goal of encouraging students to explore and pursue careers in Internet law and policy.